linguistlist/multitree/USAGE.md

-A more interesting question might be how many (and which) MultiTree classification proposals contain languages which are classified as isolates in Glottolog.
+A more interesting question might be how many (and which) MultiTree classification proposals contain languages which are classified as isolates in Glottolog, e.g.:

 ```sql
 ATTACH DATABASE "PATH/TO/glottolog-cldf/glottolog-cldf.sqlite" AS glottolog;